 A consumer proposal is only a good choice for you if you can afford to make some of your payments on your debt every month.
 If you are completely unable to make any of your minimum debt payments, bankruptcy is your only option.

 When Do You Want to Be Debt Free?

 Many Canadians choose bankruptcy because they believe it is the quickest way to get out of debt.
 After all, first-time filers for bankruptcy are eligible for an automatic bankruptcy discharge after nine months.
 Because the consumer proposal sets up a payment plan for a large amount of debt, you are unlikely to be done with the proposal in nine months or less.

 It should be noted, however, that many people do not get the automatic discharge in bankruptcy, which can extend the length of time between bankruptcy filing and discharge by several years.

 Are You Willing to Give Up Your Assets?

 Bankruptcy also sets a cap on how much you are allowed to earn while you are in bankruptcy protection.
 Once you file for bankruptcy, you will be required to make surplus monthly income payments if your income is $200 greater than the limit on earnings set by the superintendent of bankruptcy.
-Having to make these payments will extend the length of time you are in bankruptcy, forcing you to spend more by the time your bankruptcy is discharged than you might have to spend on a consumer proposal.
+Having to make these payments will extend the length of time you are in bankruptcy.
+This forces you to spend more by the time your bankruptcy is discharged.

 Consumer Proposal or Bankruptcy?